jverzani/BinderPlots.jl/docs/src/basic-graphics.md

 * Boolean values indicate if the grid should be shown for that axis
 * strings and `Text` values are applied to the axis label.

 The `legend` argument can be a boolean or a container.
-When a container the valus are magically transformed with:
+When a container the values are magically transformed with:

 * tuples indicate the placement position
 * fonts indicate the font in the legend